peeranha/peeranha-web/app/faq/en.md

 ### Why can`t I promote my question?

 If an error message occurs when trying to Promote a question and the question is posted without the promotion, please try to enable pop-ups in the browser settings for this site.
-If it doesn't help, please contact our _[support team](https://peeranha.io/support/#support_form)_
+If it doesn't help, please contact our <a href="https://peeranha.io/support/#support_form" style="color: #576fed; font-style: italic;">support team</a>